JSBSim-Team/jsbsim-reference-manual/docs/_mypages/0002_quickstart.md

 # Quickstart

-To use JSBSim productively you might wanto to assume a *programmer's attitude*.
+To use JSBSim productively you might want to assume a *programmer's attitude*.
 This means you will have to download the sources yourself and compile them on your platform.
 With the right set of tools installed on your computer, this is a painless procedure after all.

 For the impatients, there is an automatic remote build procedure that delivers up-to-date binaries of the library.
 These can be found on the following links on the [Jenkins](https://jenkins.io/) server: